 Booking and venue details

-The entrance fee for the evening will be £11 for members and £12 for non-members.
+The entrance fee for the evening was £11 for members and £12 for non-members.

 The Hinckley ACT